catalyst/moodle-tool_mfa/README.md

 https://en.wikipedia.org/wiki/Multi-factor_authentication#Authentication_factors

-### Scores and examples
+### Points and examples

-If a users cumulative score is high enough then they are able to login.
-Scores can be weighted for different factors.
+If a users cumulative points is high enough then they are able to login.
+Points can be weighted for different factors.
 Some factors do not require any input, such as checking their IP Address is inside secure subnet, while other factors require input such as entering a code like TOTP or SMS.
-Factors are checked in the priority order until you either have a cumulative score high enough to login, or you run out of factors and you are denied login.
+Factors with no input are checked first and then the remaining factors are checked in from the largest points to the smaller until you either have a cumulative points high enough to login, or you run out of factors and you are denied login.

-As a rule of thumb any factors which do not require any input should have a higher priority, and it may help you to reason about the combinations of factors by ordering the largest scoring ones first.

-When you configure the scores and priorities in the admin settings it will generate a list of valid factor permutations to easily check it's configured the way you want.
+When you configure the points in the admin settings it will generate a list of valid factor permutations to easily check it's configured the way you want.

 #### Example 1

-You require a score of 100 and you have 3 factors configured:
+If you have 3 factors configured, all factors default to 100 points effectiely making any of then enough to login:

 ```
 auth_saml => 100